rhylx46/YXLiusBookstore/YXLiusBookstore/Readme.txt

 10:24am - Now the Create new product description area changed.
 10:25am - Added the images/products folder and subfolder.
 10:32am - Added the HttpPost Action to the ProductController.

+2021 11/29

+04:55pm - Changed the Product.cs.
+04:57pm - Changed the ProductController.
+05:00pm - Ran it.
+And there are errors!
+05:04pm - Fixed the errors in ProductRepository.
+And ran it again.
+Still exception...